bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

 Below is the series of content:

-Part 1: Breaking the encryption of web application and bypass OTP.</br>
+Part 1: Breaking the encryption of web application and bypass OTP.
-Part 2: Some cool magic tricks which helps to find the encryption logic very easily.</br>
+Part 2: Some cool magic tricks which helps to find the encryption logic very easily.
-Part 3: Understanding the Logic of encryption and fuzz the parameters.</br>
+Part 3: Understanding the Logic of encryption and fuzz the parameters.
 Their is lot more stay tune for that.

 ```